Kava-Labs/kava/contrib/kava-3/migration.md

 Kava developers will update this PR with the final block number when it is reached. __Make sure the kvd process is stopped before proceeding and that you have backed up your validator__.
 Failure to backup your validator could make it impossible to restart your node if the upgrade fails.

-Following up steps assume a directory structure of the following, change filepaths, directory names as needed
+The following up steps assume the directory structure below: change filepaths, directory names as needed

 ```bash
 # Kvcli Folder